-Sometimes when life gets busy, it’s easy to forget about your own needs, but a little bit of self-reflection goes a long way.
+When life gets busy, it’s easy to forget about your own needs.
+But a little bit of self-reflection goes a long way.
 Your emotions are a very powerful indicator of what your needs are.
 When a situation causes you to feel a strong emotion, take note of it.
-You could be feeling upset that someone used a rude tone with you, stressed because you don’t have enough time to complete a project before a deadline, or happy that someone asked you before sharing an emotionally charged story.
-These emotions are all tools that you could use to help you understand what’s needed to support your own wellbeing.
+You could be feeling upset that someone used a rude tone, stressed because you don’t have enough time to complete a project before a deadline, or happy that someone asked you before sharing an emotionally charged story.
+These emotions are all tools that help you understand what’s needed to support your own wellbeing.

 Determine what your boundaries are.

 Once you’ve gained a better understanding of what your needs are, you’ll be well-prepared to determine what boundaries you should implement in order to support these needs.
 You will likely know that a certain boundary is necessary when the idea of having that boundary provides you with relief.
 For example, if you’ve noticed that being pushed for time is causing you distress, this is a sign that you should implement some time boundaries.
 Maybe this means being more disciplined about staying on track, letting colleagues know that you won’t respond to work calls or emails after a certain time, or saying no to meetings or projects that are not essential.

 This is arguably the most difficult component of setting boundaries.
 While it’s sometimes easier in the moment to just “let things go”, it’s much healthier, in the long run, to advocate for your needs.
 Being firm with your boundaries will ultimately have positive effects on your life and your relationships with others.
 For the best results, make sure that when you state your boundaries, you do so from a calm and grounded place.
 Additionally, make sure that you are direct.
 If you aren’t direct and firm in stating your boundaries, it will be difficult for people to understand what they are and whether you are serious.